Expecting Amy

-Expecting Amy is an American documentary miniseries directed by Alexander Hammer that follows Amy Schumer through her pregnancy and hyperemesis gravidarum, including the creation of her stand-up special Amy Schumer: Growing.
+Expecting Amy is an American documentary television miniseries directed by Alexander Hammer that follows Amy Schumer through her pregnancy and hyperemesis gravidarum, including the creation of her stand-up special Amy Schumer: Growing.
 Schumer also serves as an executive producer.
-It premiered on July 9, 2020 on HBO Max.
+It premiered on July 9, 2020, on HBO Max.

 Production

 In October 2019, it was announced Amy Schumer would serve as executive producer and appear with her husband Chris Fischer in a documentary about her pregnancy, life, and career, directed by Alexander Hammer for HBO Max.
 Bridget Everett, Rachel Feinstein, Kevin Kane and Kim Caramele would also appear.